cultureamp/kaizen-design-system/.changeset/curvy-steaks-drop.md

 "@kaizen/components": minor
 ---

-Add OptionalIntlProvider to KaizenProvider.
-With OptionalIntlProvider added this way, KaizenProvider will wrap its children in a StaticIntlProvider from @cultureamp/i18n-react-intl if one is not present in the app's context already.
+KaizenProvider will now add @cultureamp/i18n-react-intl's StaticIntlProvider to the consuming app's context (if one isn't provided already).